ThePorgs/Exegol-docs/source/getting-started/faq.rst

     .. tab:: Docker service

         The Docker service must installed up and running.

-        For Windows users, Docker Desktop for Windows must be up and running.
+        - For Windows users: Docker Desktop for Windows must be up and running.
-        For macOS users, Docker Desktop for Mac (or `OrbStack <https://orbstack.dev/>`_) must be up and running.
+        - For macOS users: Docker Desktop for Mac (or `OrbStack <https://orbstack.dev/>`_) must be up and running.

     .. tab:: Docker permissions